bitovi/academy/src/react-native/14-user-inputs/user-inputs.md

 React already has a solution for this: the setter function returned by `useState` will accept an “updater function” that’s passed the “current” state value and should return the “next” state value.

 @sourceref ./set-state-with-function.tsx
-@highlight 15-16, 27, 37, only
+@highlight 15-16, 27, 45, only

 In the example above, the `onChange` event handler calls `handleSelectedChange`, which accepts a name `string` and a `boolean`.

 In turn, `handleSelectedChange` calls `setSelected` with an updater function as the argument.
-The updater function accepts the `currentSelectedItems` argument, which is the object with the currently-selected items _before_ our checkbox was checked.
+The updater function accepts the `currentSelectedItems` argument, which is the object with the currently-selected items _before_ our switch was toggled.

 We will dig into _how_ we create the `updatedSelectedItems` object in just a bit, but for now let’s take note that we create a new `updatedSelectedItems` object and return it from our updater function.
 This gives React the updated `selected` state and allows React to re-render the component.